 On June 13, 2018, our Board of Trustees approved the adoption of a share repurchase program under which we are authorized to repurchase up to 1.2 million common shares.
 The program, which is open-ended in duration, allows us to make repurchases from time to time on the open market or in negotiated transactions, including through Rule 10b5-1 plans.
 Repurchases are at our discretion, subject to applicable law, share availability, price and our financial performance, among other considerations.
-During the three-month period ended March 31, 2020, we repurchased 136,142 common shares at an average price per share of \$7.24 and a total cost of \$1.0 million.
-Under the current repurchase program adopted on June 13, 2018, we have repurchased 434,171 common shares through May 5, 2020 at an average price per share of \$9.45 and an aggregate cost of \$4.1 million, and have authorization to repurchase an additional 765,829 common shares.
+Under the current repurchase program adopted on June 13, 2018, we have repurchased 434,171 common shares through May 7, 2021 at an average price per share of \$9.45 and an aggregate cost of \$4.1 million, and have authorization to repurchase an additional 765,829 common shares.
+We did not purchase any shares during the three-month period ended March 31, 2021.